-- 2 cups US grown long-grain white rice, rinsed (the rinsing is optional, see notes)
+- 2 cups White rice rinsed (the rinsing is optional, see notes)

 - Salt and freshly ground black pepper

-- Adjust an oven rack to the middle position and preheat oven to 350°F.
+- Adjust an oven rack to the middle position and preheat oven to 350 degrees.

 - In a food processor or blender, blend the poblanos, cilantro, garlic, and water.

 - Heat the oil in a Dutch oven or a 3-quart saucepan until shimmering (see notes).
 Add the rice and sauté, stirring frequently, until light golden in color, about 10 to 15 minutes.

 - Add jalapenos (if using) and stir until fragrant, about 15 seconds.
 Stir in poblano puree and 1 teaspoon salt.
 Bring to a boil.

 - Cover and bake (or transfer to a baking dish and cover) until the rice is tender and the liquid is absorbed, about 30 minutes.
 Stir halfway through baking time.